 If your pet already has fleas and you're not using flea treatment as a preventative, you will need to treat your house with a spray.
 A single flea can lay up to 50 eggs per day; this means that your house will have dormant larvae or eggs ready to hatch and emerge.
 Treating your pet with a product and treating your house is the most effective method for keeping your pet safe from fleas.
 Once a pet is treated, prevention is always better than trying to eliminate the infestation.

 We understand that treating an infestation as well as using a flea prevention treatment can be costly; this is why our health plans are popular – they break down these costs into affordable monthly amounts.
 The plan also covers various preventative treatments, including vaccinations, worming treatments, anal gland expressions and discounts on neutering and much more; if you have not already signed up - [click here] to find out more.

 How regular are flea treatments required?

 This depends on which product is prescribed by your vet; usually, a bespoke plan is made that will best suit you and your pet.
 Most products are applied every four weeks; this is usually in liquid form and is placed onto the skin at the back of the neck or a tablet.
 However, there are other product types; we would advise speaking to your vet to create a bespoke plan to suit you and your pet's lifestyle.

 Are certain breeds more at risk of having fleas?

 No - fleas do not prefer a specific breed; however, there are various species of fleas that have a target host, such as the dog flea and the cat flea; this does not stop a flea from biting any animal it encounters whether that is a dog or a human

-Treating the house if a pet already has fleas
+How to treating the house if a pet already has fleas?

 Fleas can also pass diseases to your pets.
 For example, myxomatosis is a serious disease in rabbits that fleas can spread.